 We were delighted to welcome Rev. Ted Wright back to Albany Presbytery during the Presbytery meeting on February 4, 2017.
-Ted was a previously a member of Albany Presbytery and we wanted to catch up and share more about him for everyone.
+Ted was a previously a member of Albany Presbytery and we wanted to catch up and share more about him with everyone.

 Before we get started, can you tell us a little bit about where you grew up, any siblings, etc?